Pinoccio/docs/carlo.md

 {"error":"could not find token for troop 1000"}
 ```

-note that the name property of the troop object will be undefined if a name was never assigned to the troop.
+Note that the name property of the troop object will be undefined if a name was never assigned to the troop.

 ## Update a troop

 #### PATCH /v1/{troop id}

-update data associated with your troop
+Update data associated with your troop

 ```sh
 curl -X PATCH --data '{"name":"old sport"}' 'https://api.pinocc.io/v1/1?token=7fc11b7554f0cd303bad94eb0eb36e2d'